 - Participate in collective actions and joint advocacy initiatives (when appropriate).

-- Respect the Code of Conduct at PAN events and meetings.
+- Respect the Group Guidelines and Responsibilities at PAN events and meetings.

 - Engage fully at the annual AGM and related meetings.